NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	confirmedTransactions   []types.Transaction
+	ConfirmedTransactions   []types.Transaction
-	unconfirmedTransactions []types.Transaction
+	UnconfirmedTransactions []types.Transaction
 }
 ```
-'confirmedTransactions' lists all of the confirmed transactions appearing between height 'start' and height 'end' (inclusive).
+'ConfirmedTransactions' lists all of the confirmed transactions appearing between height 'startHeight' and height 'endHeight' (inclusive).

-'unconfirmedTransactions' lists all of the unconfirmed transactions.
+'UnconfirmedTransactions' lists all of the unconfirmed transactions.

 #### /wallet/unlock [PUT]